whitebox-co/walmart-marketplace-api/README.md

 npm install @whitebox-co/walmart-marketplace-api
 ```

-For development assuming all prerequisites are met.
+For development assuming all prerequisites have been satisfied.

 ```sh
 npm install